-To obtain departmental approval a student must meet with the Director of Undergraduate Studies for courses in mathematics numbered above 103 and with the Supervisor of First-year Instruction for courses numbered 103 and below.
+To obtain departmental approval a student must meet

+- with the Director of Undergraduate Studies for courses in mathematics to be taken abroad; - with the Associate Director of Undergraduate Studies for courses in mathematics numbered above 103 to be taken in the States and - with the Supervisor of First-year Instruction for courses numbered 103 and below.
 (Additional considerations, not cited below, may apply to courses numbered 103 and below.)